LHerbie/ProShop/README.md

 # ProShop

-An interactive database for stock management of a pro shop
+An interactive database for stock management of a pro shop using entity framework